mcandre/hello-vagrant/README.md

 Vagrant is free, open source software for managing computer environment configuration.
 The tools, packages, databases, user accounts, files and folders are used by Developers, Testers, and Operators can be documented in a tiny Vagrant virtual machine (vm), and everyone can refer to the Vagrant vm when in doubt.
 Project not compiling?
 Run it in Vagrant.
 Test suite not installing?
 Run it in Vagrant.
 Deployment overly complicated?
 Run it in Vagrant.
 Everyone syncs on the same technical configuration, without having to spend hours fussing with the configuration.

 You might have used vm's before, they're handy for running Linux inside of Windows, or Windows inside of Windows, or Linux inside of Windows inside of Mac.
-Vms isolate software into individual computational units, so that everything plays nicely on an economical set of computer hardware.
+Vm's isolate software into individual computational units, so that everything plays nicely on an economical set of computer hardware.

-Vagrant takes the vm idea one step further, encouring vm use for each application.
-This might sound like overkill for small programs like Hello app, but as apps and their resource needs grow, isolating them in vms is a good way to keep them maintainable and interoperable--if app A needs version X but app B needs version Y, that's okay.
+Vagrant takes the vm idea one step further, encouraging vm use for each application.
+This might sound like overkill for small programs like Hello app, but as apps and their resource needs grow, isolating them in vm's is a good way to keep them maintainable and interoperable--if app A needs version X but app B needs version Y, that's okay.
 It's like they live in entirely different worlds.

 # DEMO BY LUNCH